RAiU14/Network-Automations/README.md

 > Based on the user input, data associated to the primary key is fetched from the databse EOX.db and displayed as output to the user.

 > Added few extra lines of code to the same Database.py file to achieve the results which were obtained through database/SQL, but by using CSV file.

+> Added few extra lines of code to the same Database.py file to achieve the results which were obtained through database/SQL, but by using json.
 [WIP]

 [Requirement files will be added later!]